Santa Marinella

 Related links

-Santa Marinella is a charming coastal town located in the province of Rome, in the Lazio region of Italy.
-Situated along the Tyrrhenian Sea, approximately 60 kilometers northwest of Rome, Santa Marinella is a popular destination for both locals and tourists seeking a relaxing beach holiday with a touch of history.
+Santa Marinella is a coastal town located in the province of Rome, in the Lazio region, along the Tyrrhenian Sea.
+Situated about 60 kilometres north of the capital, it offers a relaxed seaside atmosphere with scenic views of the Mediterranean coast.
+Known for its pleasant climate and attractive beaches, Santa Marinella is a popular destination for both locals and visitors seeking a beach getaway.

 Highlights and nearby attractions